aevitas/okconf/README.md

 okconf is a simple, unambitious config library that gets out of the way.
 It was created as an alternative to contrast libraries such as [spf13/viper](https://github.com/spf13/viper), which &mdash; while extremely potent &mdash; require a fair amount of ceremony in order to get going.

 okconf takes a more minimalist approach.
-Define your configuration as a `struct`, implement a `Default()` for it, and okconf will handle loading and saving it to various formats:
+Define your configuration as a `struct`, implement a `Default()` for it, and okconf will handle loading from and saving to JSON or YAML.

-* JSON
-* YAML

 ## Install